 Second, assuming that just all memory loss is a form of dementia is absolutely critically wrong.
 In fact, far too often we assume that people in nursing homes have an advanced stage of dementia, just because they have dementia like symptoms.

-People who live to the ripe old age 80’s and 90’s and beyond, if they don’t have the physical damage to their brain, then they don’t have dementia no matter what the nursing home says.
+People who live to the ripe old age of 80’s and 90’s and beyond, if they don’t have the physical damage to their brain, then they don’t have dementia no matter what the nursing home says.

 The Term Dementia is Miss Used for Advanced Aging

-Too many geriatric doctors say that older people have dementia to make it easier on the caregiver for placing a loved in a facility and, of course, it is easier for insurance.
+Too many geriatric doctors say that older people have dementia to make it easier on the caregiver for placing a loved one in a facility and, of course, it is easier for insurance.
 The truth is that they have normal aging and we have not done the things we need to help people keep their minds sharp as they age.
 Sitting around watching TV may be an effortless way to care for these people, but it is a terrible solution.

 As we age, our brains age and we tend to not be able to remember as much.
 But it does not mean that there’s a shrinking of Hippo Campus or that there is damage to the brain caused by the presence of Lewy Bodies or that you have Vascular Dementia and damage the brain is caused by small strokes within the brain.
-So when none of those apply you do not have dementia because you don’t have to damage to the brain that causes dementia.
+So when none of those apply you do not have dementia because you don’t have the damage to the brain that causes dementia.

 3 – Cognitive decline does not always lead to dementia.

 Without the specific type of dementia diagnosis based on brain damage, it is just dementia like symptoms.
-This can be diagnosed as early onset, even though the specific type is being determined, it is important that the patient and the neurologist keep looking for the specific cause of cognitive decline, it might be early onset, or it might be another disease that effect cognitive memory.
+This can be diagnosed as early onset, even though the specific type is being determined, it is important that the patient and the neurologist keep looking for the specific cause of cognitive decline, it might be early onset, or it might be another disease that effects cognitive memory.

 Cognitive decline does not always lead to dementia.
-So just because you have these episodes where you can’t remember things even though it can happen anywhere between 50 and 60 on and is not a form of dementia.
+So just because you have these episodes where you can’t remember things even though it can happen anywhere between 50 and 60 and on is not a form of dementia.
 Now if you have other cognitive decline in those early years, that’s what’s called early onset dementia.
 This needs to be diagnosed by a qualified neurologist and frankly you should also get not just one opinion but multiple.

 4 – The fourth item about dementia is progression

 Other declines you don’t come back from.
 Once the damages is done the brain can’t repair itself.
 In other cases, like with Vascular Dementia the repair becomes part of the problem.
 So, it is difficult to say.
-Just because you’re not consistently demented or having trouble with your memory all the time that you don’t have dementia.
+Just because you’re not consistently demented or having trouble with your memory all the time that doesn’t mean you don’t have dementia.
 You could have a good day; for example, then three weeks of bad days and then have a couple of good days and then a couple bad days again.
 Just because you have those good days doesn’t mean that you’re in regression or remission it just means that that’s the way your type of dementia works.

 5 – Lifestyle is the fifth point